male student facing a pc screen

 How You'll Learn

-Students should expect to spend an average of 30-34 hours per week on independent study which might include following asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
+On this course, you should expect to spend an average of 30 – 34 hours per week on independent study which might include following asynchronous learning material on the University’s VLE, using the University’s library, working with peers, and preparing work for assessment.

 Teaching will be delivered by experience academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

-There will be a broad range of ‘authentic’ assessment methods so that students are exposed to the different types of tasks they might encounter in the workplace.
-These will include artefact creation, group assessment and presentations.
-In some modules students will encounter class tests and group collaborative assessments.
-We continuously review the assessment methods used in order that they adequately prepare students for graduate level employment.
+There will be a broad range of assessment methods so that students are exposed to the different types of tasks they might encounter in the workplace.
+These will include coursework in the form of programming projects, software artefacts, portfolios of work, written work (e.g. essays) and presentations.
+In some modules, students will encounter class tests and practical assessments.
+We continuously review the assessment methods used in order that they adequately prepare students for graduate-level employment.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.